smbkr/creature-collector/README.md

 - The client has to poll (or subscribe on a socket etc) which is more expensive on the client-side
 - Latency in the queue, due to a large number of requests, or a network outage etc could lead to user frustration
 - Complexity and lots of "moving parts" mean debugging is harder - we'd want to think about trace IDs etc for messages to help debug

+### 4 - Be the very best!

+For this step, I added a new module `battle.ts` to house the logic for a battle.

+The implementation uses a public `battle` function, which randomly chooses who gets first turn, then uses a recursive function `battleTurn`, which subtracts the attacker's CP from the defender's HP, then calls itself with the attacker/defender reversed until teh defender has 0 (or less) HP.

+I considered adding a test for the random first move, but it felt a little bit too close to "don't test what you don't own".
+If a test is desired for this, one could use a jest mock to stub the `Math.random()` function to return some fixed value and assert it was called, but this is a bit of an implementation leak - we should be free to change the implementation without breaking our tests.
+You could also test that creature A always wins, for example, and fix the output of `Math.random()` again, but this is prone to false-positives.

+I've encapsulated the super-effectiveness logic in a method on the `Creature`, which I refactored from a simple interface to a class, so that it can house this logic.
+This is maybe overkill for a codebase this small, but it serves as an example for the purposes of the test.

+The special case of the amphibian has been added to the super-effectiveness table along with all the other family pairings, which is acceptable with such a small set of families, however in a "real world" scenario where there could be many more families with no upper bound, you may want a special case method to handle this instead, so the list doesn't grow to an unmanagable size.